music-fsl-zsl/tutorial/book/fsl-example/intro.md

 However, the same principles can be applied to any dataset.
 For a bigger challenge, try using the [MedleyDB](https://medleydb.weebly.com/) dataset, which contains a larger number of instrument classes.

-A repo with ready-to-go code from this tutorial can be found on [github](https://github.com/music-fsl-zsl/music_fsl).
+A repo with ready-to-go code for this tutorial can be found on [github](https://github.com/music-fsl-zsl/music_fsl).
+Feel free to use it as a starting point for your own few-shot MIR projects! :)

 ### Requirements